 Considering significance of the amount of carrying value of inventories in the Standalone Financial Statements and the involvement of significant estimation and judgement in such assessment of NRV, the same has been considered as key audit matter.

-Further, the Company has made various advances and deposits to the seller/ intermediaries towards purchase of land during the course of obtaining clear and marketable title, free from all encumbrances and transfer of legal title to the Company, whereupon it is transferred to land stock under inventories.
+Further, the Company has made various advances and deposits to the seller/ intermediaries towards purchase of land during the course of obtaining clear and marketable title, free from all encumbrances and transfer of legal title to the Company, where upon it is transferred to land stock under inventories.

 With respect to land advance given, the net recoverable value is based on the Management’s estimates and internal documentation, which include, among other things, the likelihood when the land acquisition would be completed, the expected date of plan approvals for commencement of project, estimation of sale prices and construction costs and Company’s business plans in respect of such planned developments.

-The Company has reassessed its future business plans and key assumptions as at March 31,2024, while assessing the adequacy of carrying value of inventories and land advances.
+The Company has reassessed its future business plans and key assumptions as at March 31, 2025, while assessing the adequacy of carrying value of inventories and land advances.
+Refer Note No. 11 to the Standalone Financial Statements.

 |